-Uttarakhand Rains: Shah Speaks To Dhami, Assures All Help
+Uttarakhand rains: Shah speaks to Dhami, assures all help

-New Delhi: Amid continuous heavy rains in Uttrakhand, Union Home Minister Amit Shah on Monday spoke to Chief Minister Pushkar Singh Dhami and took stock of the situation.
+New Delhi, Oct 18 (IANS) Amid continuous heavy rains in Uttrakhand, Union Home Minister Amit Shah on Monday spoke to Chief Minister Pushkar Singh Dhami and took stock of the situation.

 Shah also enquired about the steps taken by the state government in the wake of the incessant rains and assured him of all possible central help.